awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-build-cli-uploading.md

 ## Create a Build Install Script<a name="gamelift-build-cli-uploading-install"></a>

-Create an install script the for the operating system of your game build:
+Create an install script for the operating system of your game build:
 + Windows: create a batch file named "`install.bat`"\.
 + Linux: create a shell script file named "`install.sh`"\.